 Number of Employees: 550

 Our first large-scale food manufacturing site is located in Oakland, California.
 In July 2019, we announced a co-manufacturing collaboration with OSI, providing additional manufacturing capacity for the award-winning Impossible Burger.

-Impossible Burger rivals ground beef from cows for taste, nutrition and culinary versatility.
-It has as much bioavailable iron and protein as a comparable serving of ground beef from cows, but has 0 mg cholesterol, 14 grams of total fat and 240 calories in a quarter-pound patty.
+Impossible Burger has as much bioavailable iron and protein as a comparable serving of ground beef from cows, but has 0 mg cholesterol, 14 grams of total fat and 240 calories in a quarter-pound patty.
 (A quarter-pound, conventional “80/20” patty from cows has 80 mg cholesterol, 23 grams of total fat and 290 calories.)

 Impossible Burger contains no animal hormones or antibiotics, and is kosher, halal and gluten-free certified.
 And because it’s made from plants, it uses 96% less land, 87% less water and 89% fewer greenhouse gas emissions compared to conventional beef from cows.

 Heme is an iron-containing molecule found in every living organism — both plants and animals.
 Impossible Foods’ scientists discovered heme is what makes meat taste like meat.
-Impossible Burger gets its heme from the protein soy leghemoglobin, which is naturally found in soy roots.
+Impossible products gets their heme from the protein soy leghemoglobin, which is naturally found in soy roots.
 Impossible Foods produces soy leghemoglobin through genetic engineering and fermentation.
-Thanks to heme, Impossible Burger has a rich, beefy flavor that satisfies the most discerning meat-eaters — but it contains no animal products whatsoever.
+Thanks to heme, Impossible products have a rich, meaty flavor that satisfies the most discerning meat-eaters — but it contains no animal products whatsoever.